ntmedina/ntmedina.github.io/_posts/2017-07-24-recommendation-systems.md

 ---
 layout: post
 title: 'Recommendation Systems'
-description: 'A brief introduction at recommendation systems and how it can improve our ux projects'
+description: 'A brief introduction at recsys and how it can improve or really transform the whole product experience'
 thumbnail: '../assets/post-images/2017-07-24-recommendation-systems/cover.png'
 ---